Spring Garden Revival

 Hanover Municipal Ordinances for Garden Maintenance Equipment Operation & Commercial Service Standards

 Hanover regulates garden maintenance equipment operation to balance community needs and environmental protection.
 Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday and holiday restrictions (often before 9:00 AM or prohibited).
-Commercial services must register with the Town, carry a minimum 1M general liability insurance, and comply with Home Improvement Contractor registration for contracts >$1,000.
-Safety protocols include traffic control for right-of-way work (coordinate with the Police Department), equipment calibration, and public notification.
-Environmental compliance requires proper material containment, immediate cleanup of spills, and documentation of waste disposal.
-Herbicide and pesticide use must follow state licensing, posting, and buffer zone requirements, especially near water resources.
+Commercial service providers must register with the Town, maintain insurance (1M general liability minimum), and comply with Home Improvement Contractor registration for contracts >$1,000.
+Safety protocols include traffic control for right-of-way work, equipment calibration, and public notification where required.
+Environmental compliance mandates proper material containment, immediate cleanup of spills, and documentation of waste disposal.
+Herbicide and pesticide use is restricted to licensed applicators, with buffer zones near water and weather-related application limits.
+For permitting and regulatory questions, contact:

 Hanover Community Development & Municipal Inspections